fruzyna/LiamRank-Android/README.md

-# LiamRank-Android
+# WildRank-Android

-Android client which hosts the LiamRank web app and opens it in a WebView
+Android client which hosts the WildRank web app and opens it in a WebView